tcncloud/protoc-gen-state/CONTRIBUTING.md

       default) transferred to the `protoc-gen-state` team.
 This means that benefit of the contribution must be compared against the cost of maintaining the feature.

+##### Adding a new output type
+* Add to the `state/options.proto` enum  with the name of your output type
+* Implement the `Outputter` interface for your new output type. (might be as easy as adding to `GenericOutputter.SetOutputType`
+* Create an e2e example implementing the new output type.
+Name this directory the same as the field in the `state/options.proto` enum

 ## Releasing
   Your changes will be released with the next version release.